Washington State Department of Health

 - Washington Rural Health Collaborative: Twelve CAHs working on clinical quality improvement, financial improvement and accountable care organization (ACO) development.
 All but one CAH is on the west side of the state

 - Northwest Rural Health Network: This network includes 14 CAHs and one rural sole community hospital.
 The network has worked primarily on health information technology (HIT) and care coordination.
 The network has a CFO group that meets regularly and are looking at developing an ACO.
 Specifically, the goals include:

 - Improve the quality and delivery of both behavioral and primary care health services in four rural counties in eastern Washington

 - Strengthen the rural health care system by establishing local public-private partnership organizations in four rural counties in eastern Washington

 - Expand impact with shared best practices and results

-The Flex Program is working with their Quality Innovation Network (QIN), Association for Professionals in Infection Control and Epidemiology (APIC) and the Department of Health Healthcare Acquired Infection Section to develop a new Infection Preventionist (IP) training and professional development program designed specifically for CAHs.
-Collaborative work with Rural Quality Improvement Technical Assistance (RQITA) provides support for the Medicare Beneficiary Quality Improvement Project (MBQIP) and other QI activities.
-Washington Flex is currently in an eight-month long, in-depth TA program with RQITA to better serve the state's CAHs.
+The Washington Flex Program is working with their Quality Innovation Network (QIN), Association for Professionals in Infection Control and Epidemiology (APIC) and the WSDH Healthcare Acquired Infection Section to develop a new Infection Preventionist (IP) training and professional development program designed specifically for CAHs.

-Within the Washington State Department of Health Office of Rural Health there is collaboration among the federal Small Rural Hospital Improvement Grant Program (SHIP), State Office of Rural Health (SORH), the Stroke Program, Workforce and J1 Visa program, EMS and Trauma services.
+Within the WSDH Office of Rural Health, there is collaboration among the federal Small Rural Hospital Improvement Grant Program (SHIP), State Office of Rural Health (SORH), the Stroke Program, Workforce and J1 Visa program, EMS and Trauma services.